 If hay fever is not managed well, it can also be a risk factor for the development of asthma, sinusitis (sinus infections), or middle-ear infections.

 Signs and symptoms

 Children with hay fever may experience mild to severe symptoms including:

-- A runny and itchy nose
+- A runny nose

-- Itchy, watery eyes
+- Itchy, swollen and/or watery eyes

 - A blocked nose

-How is the condition diagnosed?
+How is it diagnosed?